 The respondent need not file an answer to the petition or notice of appeal. - (1) Composition of the record.
-Unless the applicable statute provides otherwise, the record on review in proceedings to review or enforce an agency order action is comprised of: - (A) the final agency action sought to be reviewed or enforced being challenged; - (B) the findings or report on which it is based (including all documents and materials directly or indirectly considered by the agency and/or agency decision-makers; and, if existing, - (C) if existing, the pleadings, evidence, and proceedings before the agency. - (2) Lodging Filing of the record.
-Unless a different time is provided by statute or as otherwise ordered by the Court, the agency shall lodge file the record with the Clerk of Court within ninety (90) days of proper service of the complaint or petition for review or notice (sixty (60) days for Social Security appealcase).
-The record shall be consecutively numbered and contain an index including the date and description of the document(s).
+Unless the applicable statute provides otherwise, the record on review in proceedings to review or enforce an agency order is comprised of: - (A) the final agency action sought to be reviewed or enforced; - (B) the findings or report on which it is based (including all documents and materials directly or indirectly considered by agency decision-makers; and, if existing,

+- (C) the pleadings, evidence, and proceedings before the agency. - (2) Lodging of the record.
+Unless a different time is provided by statute or as otherwise ordered by the Court, the agency shall lodge the record with the Clerk of Court within ninety (90) days of proper service of the petition or notice (sixty (60) days for Social Security appeal).
+The record shall be consecutively numbered and contain an index including date and description of the document(s).
 To the extent practicable, the record shall be provided to the Court in text searchable format and the agency shall provide a log describing any document(s) withheld under a claim of privilege, including a claim that the document(s) reflect the deliberative process of the agency. - (3) Supplementation of the record.
-To the extent a party believes the record does not contain all document(s) which were considered by the agency, a party may seek leave of Court to complete the record or may oppose a party=s request for such completion.
+To the extent a party believes the record does not contain all document(s) which were considered by the agency, a party may seek leave of Court to complete the record or may oppose a party's request for such completion.
 Extrarecord evidence which was not considered by the agency will not be permitted except in extraordinary circumstances.
-Supplementation of the record will be allowed only upon leave of Court.
-Any request for completion of the record, or for consideration of extra-record evidence, must be filed within fourteen (14) days after the record was lodged with the Clerk of Court filed.
-Local Rule 7.1(b), which pertains pertaining to briefing of non-dispositive motions, shall apply.
-Extra-record evidence will be considered only in extremely limited circumstances.
+Any request for completion of the record, or for consideration of extra-record evidence, must be filed within fourteen (14) days after the record was lodged with the Clerk of Court.
+Local Rule 7.1(b), which pertains to briefing of non-dispositive motions, shall apply.